mvpapen/JWL-Assistant/README.md

 What you need installed
 - OBS Studio (with WebSocket enabled)
 - Zoom desktop client
-- Tesseract OCR
+- Tesseract OCR ( will be installed if not present)
-- JWLibrary
-Before first launch
+- JWLibrary and Play Video on 2 display= ON ( will not work without) Before first launch
 1. Start OBS Studio.
 2. In OBS, verify WebSocket server is enabled.